 Cemeteries are a shared spiritual space that doesn’t belong to any one religion or group.
 After all, death is the thing that we all have in common.
 No matter what words are said over the casket, we all return to Gaia in the end.
 For Witches and Pagans, graveyards can function as a neutral religious space, or even a temple when none is available.

 Burial places are also one of the few types of land that has been mostly immune to commercial re-development.
-Even our materialistic society draws the line at digging up the dead to build more mid-rise condos.
+Even our materialistic society draws the line at digging up great-grandma to build more mid-rise condos.
 In mature cities, cemeteries are often among the last public green spaces available.
 If you want to be close to nature (but not run over by joggers and bikers) you could do worse than to cozy up to some tombstones.

 Finally, there are the metaphysical traits.
 Graveyards are set apart from the hustle and bustle of everyday life—they remain quiet and sad while the world grows up around them.
 There is a stillness and a timelessness in graveyards.
 They often hold strong emotional energy, which can be attractive to visiting entities.
 They are a symbolic boundary between the world of the living and the Underworld.